Zev-G/JFXDevTools/README.md

-# JFXPlus
+# JFXDevTools

-Adds devtools to JavaFX, also adds lots of helpful classes to streamline JavFX development.
+Adds devtools to JavaFX in addition to helpful classes to streamline JavFX development.

 # DevTools